 Talking of the second types, JVC in all probability is trying to appeal to its athletic users, as it’s updating its JVC XX headphone line with a sports HA-ET103BT Bluetooth model.
 Further, these new in-ear headphones have rubber fins on each earpiece for a secure fit and with that, they are sweat-proof with an IPX2 rating.

 These HA-ET103BT headphones are built around an 8.5mm driver and deep bass ports.
 Along with this, there is also a mic and three-button remote for answering calls and controlling music playback.
 This is I accompanied with three silicone earpieces in small, medium, and large, as well as a hard plastic carrying case.
 These headphones are found in variations of black, blue, or red, and would be available in March for $49.95.

-The last one JVC brings, is for commuters dealing with noisy planes or trains, terming them as HA-S80BN Bluetooth on-ear noise-canceling headphones.
+If you are researching how to choose the safest headphones for cycling, then these ones from JVC is for commuters dealing with noisy planes or trains, terming them as HA-S80BN Bluetooth on-ear noise-canceling headphones.
 It claims that these foldable headphones have 11 hours of battery life on a single charge with both Bluetooth and noise canceling turned on.

 The other accessories with the headphones include an integrated mic and remote, and a detachable cable so that users can charge while they listen.
 The headphones have three sound modes, namely, normal, bass, and clear.
 This would be available in May for $99.95.

 With these, JVC is also trying to appeal to the fashion-conscious headphone wearers with its HA-S20BT Flats Wireless line of Bluetooth headphones that come in variants of blue, pink, black, or white.
 These “fashionable” headphones are foldable and have a three-button remote and mic, as well as 11 hours of battery life on a single charge.
 They would be available from March for $39.95, which is a little cheaper than its probable competitor, Urbanears.